kekearif/swiftui-mvvm-coordinator/README.md

 ### NavigationStack

-The *path* for the *NavigationStack* is stored in the *Coordinator*.
-When navigating to a view a new view model is appended onto the array.
+The *path* of the *NavigationStack* is stored in the *Coordinator*.
+When navigating to a view, a new view model is appended to the array.

 ```swift
 private func navigateToDemoView() {